SurfaceAI/classification_models/Road Surface Classification Rateke adapted/01Surface Type/README.md

 Before you can use the test.py file for classification execute the following steps:

-1. Create a folder called 'test_data' in the same way you have created 'train_data'.
+1. Create a folder called 'test_data' in the same way you have created 'train_data' and add your test images.
 The subfolder names should be identical to the ones in 'train_data'.

 2. Specify which model you want to use for prediction by setting 'model= '.